 Hello!
-My name is Dr. W. Randolph Chitwood and I am a heart surgeon having graduated from University of Virginia in 1974.
+My name is Dr. W. Randolph Chitwood and I am a cardiac surgeon having graduated from University of Virginia in 1974.
 To date, I have performed approximately over 10,000 cardiac surgeries, of which more than 5,000 involved heart valve procedures.
-I perform surgery at hospitals including East Carolina Heart Institute, Vidant Medical Center.
+I regularly perform surgery at hospitals including East Carolina Heart Institute and Vidant Medical Center.
+Read more...

 Dr. Chitwood and his team at East Carolina Heart Institute; Greenville, North Carolina performed my mitral valve repair robotically on November 16, 2012.
 I have never had such a completely positive experience like this in any other healthcare setting!
 My encounters with all levels of staff from the office to the hospital were nothing less than professional, patient centered (all about me!) and efficient.
 The facility was luxurious with state of the art technology and had wonderful accommodations for me and my family.
 The communications among the healthcare providers were outstanding and reflected in the consistent manner in which I received pre and post-op care.
 I attribute this strong sense of team and high quality care to Dr. Chitwood’s leadership.